axot/GLP/README.md

 Type `gspls-classify` to see more options.

 ## Visualization
-__The scripts used here only works with openbabel installed and under OS X environment__
+__The scripts used here only works with Open-babel installed and need OS X environment__

 One way to visualize obtained subgraph patterns is to first convent the obtained raw DFS files into SDF/MOL files.
 Then one can use chemical conversion software openbabel to generate PNG files.